BruceSheng1202/Awesome-Continual-AGI/README.md

-# Awesome-Continual-AGI
+# Awesome-Self-improving AI: towards continual AGI

-# Continual AGI
+# Continual AGI  and Slef-improving AI

 Continual AGI aims at building agents that continuously accumulate, adapt, and integrate knowledge across tasks and environments.
 Self-improvement, as the recursive ability of an agent to modify and refine its own components, forms a key enabling mechanism within this paradigm.